 Because your standard is as high as you want to set it.
-In this case, it’s 115mm tall, made from precision machined recycled plastic and will take your glasses game to the next level.
+In this case, it’s 76mm tall, made from precision machined brass (or steel) and will take your glasses game to the next level.

 In your office or workspace, everyone will clearly see that you like to take care of your things.

 Do you keep your glasses on your bedside table?

 First thing in the morning, or last thing at night, you’ve dropped them a few times.
 Right onto the floor where you might end up scratching your frame or lenses.

 An eyeglass stand keeps your frame aloft, safe and poised for some evening reading or bedtime TV.
 In the morning, it’ll be within arm’s reach, right where you need them, ready to start the day.